-The Physical Activity Course (PAC) Program provides all Oregon State University students with the knowledge and experience to make intelligent decisions regarding present and future physically active lifestyles.
+The Physical Activity Course Program provides all Oregon State University students with the knowledge and experience to make intelligent decisions regarding present and future physically active lifestyles.
 The PAC Program provides quality instruction in safe, adequately equipped facilities and creates a positive, enjoyable environment for learning.

-Offerings may include but are not limited to classes in the areas of: aquatics, artistic & social dance, fitness development, martial arts, mind/body, outdoor recreation, resistance training, sports, and games.
+Offerings may include but are not limited to classes in the areas of: aquatics, artistic and social dance, fitness development, martial arts, mind/body, outdoor recreation, resistance training, sports and games.

 Terms are 10 weeks followed by finals week, with the exception of some summer term classes.
 PAC courses do not meet during finals week, but assignments can be turned in during this time.

 PAC classes are taught by full time faculty in the School of Biological and Population Health Sciences, part-time instructors, graduate teaching assistants, athletic coaches and professionals in the community.